 source: GAC

 PRC e-commerce platforms have expanded overseas, above all in emerging markets.
-Second to Amazon, AliExpress (the overseas service arm of Alibaba) won more than 25 percent of the global consumer market in 2020, reported Statista.
-The e-commerce ‘DTC’ (directly to customs) model shortens conventional supply chains, reducing transaction costs and helping SMEs reach and profile international consumers.
+Second to Amazon, AliExpress (the overseas service arm of Alibaba) won 24 percent of the global consumer market in 2021, reported Statista.
+The e-commerce ‘DTC’ (direct-to-customer) model shortens conventional supply chains, reducing transaction costs and helping SMEs reach, and profile, international consumers.
 Amazon partnered with PayPal and UnionPay on payment services relying on FedEx and UPS for logistics.
-Alibaba, on the other hand, has taken the route of developing its own cross-border logistics and financial solutions while partnering with local digital payment services to advance international market penetration (see AliExpress case study).
+Alibaba developed its own cross-border logistics and financial solutions while partnering with local digital payment services (see AliExpress case study).

 AliExpress no. 2 after Amazon for global market share in 2020